jostylr/literate-programming/lp4.md

 Anything works for the name.

-Will need to make a more refined options parser at some point.
+May need to make a more refined options parser at some point.

+JS main

     function (type, options) {
         var doc = this;